Biophysics Informed Pathological Regularisation for Brain Tumour Segmentation: Proposed Method

 \section{Proposed Method}

-\textbf{Brain tumour segmentation} In this problem, we aim to segment 4 regions: normal region ($y_0$), tumour core (TC, $y_1$), and whole tumour (WT, $y_2$), enhancing tumour (ET, $y_3$), in a given MRI data with T1 ($i_0$), T1Gd ($i_1$), T2 ($i_2$), and FLAIR ($i_3$) volumes.
+\paragraph{\textbf{Brain tumour segmentation.}} In this problem, we aim to segment 4 regions: normal region ($y_0$), tumour core (TC, $y_1$), and whole tumour (WT, $y_2$), enhancing tumour (ET, $y_3$), in a given MRI data with T1 ($i_0$), T1Gd ($i_1$), T2 ($i_2$), and FLAIR ($i_3$) volumes.
 The segmentation model can be defined as \( f_{\theta} \) such that the probability of each class of \( P \) can be obtained as \( P = f_{\theta}(I) \), where $I = \{i_0, i_1, i_2, i_3\}$, $P = \{p_0, p_1, p_2, p_3\}$, and $Y = \{y_0, y_1, y_2, y_3\}$ indicates one-hot mask of each subregion.

 The function \( f_{\theta} \) is usually nonlinear and \( \theta \) is a large vector of parameters.
-The learning phase selects \( \theta \) in order to minimise a loss functional \( \mathcal{L} \) that measures the accuracy of the predicted segmentation \( f_{\theta}(I) \).
+The learning phase selects \( \theta \) in order to minimise a loss function \( \mathcal{L} \) that measures the accuracy of the predicted segmentation \( f_{\theta}(I) \).
 This overall training flow is shown in Fig. 1(a).
-The parameters $\theta$ is obtained by minimising a loss function plus a regularisation term.
+The parameters $\theta$ are obtained by minimising a loss function plus a regularisation term.
 Consider a dice loss with supervised manner, we optimise the network by:

-\\ \textbf{Biophysics-informed optimisation.} Exploring effective regularisation terms $R_\theta (\cdot)$ is essential for enhancing model robustness.
+\\ \paragraph{\textbf{Biophysics-informed optimisation.}} Exploring effective regularisation terms $R_\theta (\cdot)$ is essential to improve model robustness.
 Unlike current regularisation approaches based on VAE \cite{myronenko20193d}, we propose that incorporating biophysical models of tumour growth model into the training process as an more explainable learning bias.
 It enables the segmentation model to capture more accurate pathological features representative of tumour areas.
 To this end, we introduce a biophysics-informed regularisation module designed as a plug-and-play component.
 This module integrates two key elements: additional fully connected layers with periodic activation functions for pathological information extraction, and a combination of proliferation and diffusion PDEs alongside boundary conditions.
 This integration not only improves the segmentation's ability to capture tumour details by embedding biophysical regularisation directly into the end-to-end optimisation process but also ensures the model's outputs align more closely with actual biological behaviours.
 The overall objective loss, balanced by weights $\lambda_1$ and $\lambda_2$, is formulated as: